groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/excel.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to generate image watermarks for MS Excel documents using .NET"
+    title: "Remove text watermarks from Excel files using .NET"
     content: |
-      [GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/) makes it easy for .NET developers to generate image (BMP, PNG, GIF or JPEG) watermarks in their applications by implementing a few easy steps.
+      Use [GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/) and .NET to add possibility in your product to remove text watermarks from business documents.

-      1. Instantiate **Watermarker** with Excel document path
+      1. Use **Watermarker** instance along with Excel document
-      2. Use the image watermark path as the constructor parameter of the **ImageWatermark** class
+      2. Use **TextSearchCriteria** to search for text watermarks
-      3. Set watermark properties (size, alignment, color etc)
+      3. Remove particular text watermark
-      4. Get output document
+      4. Save cleared document

     code:
       platform: "net"